 - Perform quality assurance reviews on enrollment staff and procedures.

-Decreasing your number of denied claims additionally requires the extraordinary ability of certified Urology billers and coders providing precision to details, accuracy, quality control, regulatory compliance and years of industry experience.
-If you as an Urologist feel that your in-house billing department is falling short on reducing the claim denials, hire an expert medical billing and coding agency to do the job for you.
+Decreasing your number of denied claims additionally requires the extraordinary ability of certified Urology billers and coders providing precision to details, accuracy, quality control, regulatory compliance, and years of industry experience.
+If you as a Urologist feel that your in-house billing department is falling short on reducing the claim denials, hire an expert medical billing and coding agency to do the job for you.